• News

 Image of hearing room sign outside of the U.S. Senate Committee on Appropriations.

 The Federal Government’s Fiscal Year 2025 (see FY2025 tracker) began on October 1, 2024.
 Congress passed multiple continuing resolutions (CR) to sustain the federal government’s outlays largely at FY2024 levels.
 These actions included the passage of a final CR on Friday, March 14, that funded the government at FY2024 levels through the end of FY2025.
-As of the “Last Updated” date for this article, Congress has yet to appropriate the government for FY2026.
+As of the “Last Updated” date for this article, the federal government is partially appropriated but mostly funded through a CR that expires on January 30, 2026.

 100 US Dollar Bills.
 Source: Jericho via Wikimedia Commons.